jaakok/grade-counter/README.md

 ## Grade counter

 This app will be used as a part of an info site for applying to universities of applied sciences in Finland.
+The app is still under development and will eventually be part of [ammattikorkeakouluun.fi](https://ammattikorkeakouluun.fi)

 The purpose of the app is to count the possible entry level points for people applying to an UAS based on their high school grades